Brush Coating to Restore Sewer Lines Without Major Digging

 4) Cure & Verification

 After curing, we re-inspect with the camera to verify coverage and flow improvements.
-Where necessary, we add a final pass to perfect the surface.
+When needed, we add a final pass to perfect the surface.

 - Minimal access required: Work is performed via cleanouts with limited opening of finished areas.